 - Objects: A couple of bud vases, a small ceramic bowl of pinecones, and low votives.

 It’s casual, warm, and easy to slide out of the way when the pasta arrives.
-Practical and pretty—our favorite combo.
+Practical and pretty is always our favorite combo.

 6. Snowy Whites With Cozy Knits